AkshathaPrasanna/Clin-mNGS/README.md

-# Clin-mNGS
-Clin-mNGS: Automated pipeline for pathogen detection from clinical metagenomic data
+# Clin-mNGS : Automated pipeline for pathogen detection from clinical metagenomic data

 The Clin-mNGS pipeline is an integrated, open-source, scalable, reproducible, and user-friendly framework scripted using